traeblain/.comV2/content/blog/automated-blinds.md

 Finally, I filled the rest of the space with a block that holds all the parts.
 I did not want to drill holes in the blinds or anything, so just filling the space allows it to hold firmly in place during motion and does not need screws.
 This again is huge for troubleshooting and aesthetics.

+<iframe src="https://clara.io/embed/e695bdd6-c3a9-46be-9e95-6cd8935a9592?renderer=webgl" width="800" height="600" allowfullscreen></iframe>

 If you have your own 3D printer, then feel free to build the parts yourself.
 If you don't, then I'd highly suggest [3D Hubs][3dhubs].
 I had 2 of the base parts made for $15.00 total.
 That's cheap...
 So tack on \$7.50 more (or less if you have your own printer) to the overall cost, and you're still getting out cheap.

 Another design choice I really wanted to address was power to the Trinket.
 I wanted to use USB (the trinket can get power elsewhere up to 16V) because I wanted to be able to change the code without ripping the whole thing out of the blinds all the time.
 This worked out with a 10ft USB cord I had lying around so it became really easy to troubleshoot (remember to debounce...).
 All the wire was run towards the window down the wall and fairly hidden away.
 Then the button mounted on the wall.
+I bought a nice brushed nickel  door bell switch one to--again--keep my wife from see a "hobby home" instead of a "living home".
+If you do use a door bell switch, keep in mind that most have a light in them and so technically it's like the button is constantly pushed.
+But it is easy to remedy by just snipping out the light and you'll have a true momentary switch.

 Everything looks really nice and instead of a twist pole, I have a button....but that's not automated.
 That's simply a convenience you don't need.

 ## Z-Wave

 Now we need to automate it.
-In the original video, (if you watched) the guy mentioned a Z-Wave button.
+In the original video, (if you watched it) the guy mentioned a Z-Wave button.
 That device was a [Remotec ZFM-80US][remotec], and although good and working it's bulky (remember my wife does not want ugly fixturing) and if you can find it, it's expensive ($40-$50).
 So I decided to avoid that.
 Additionally, I use the [Wink][] system and if I was to install that switch, the system will think it's a Light/Power switch.
 I don't want a power switch to control my blinds, I want blind controllers!

 Enter the [Monoprice Z-Wave Curtain Module][curtainmodule]!
 This little device is designed to control motorized curtain rolls, like Metech's or a Projector Screen.
 For $14, it handles all the Z-Wave functions, provides some features we can use in the Trinket, and shows up as blinds in my Wink app...pretty awesome!